hsutter/gcpp/README.md

 ## Motivation

-gcpp is an experiment: Can we take the deferred and unordered destruction patterns with custom reachability tracing logic that we find ourselves writing by hand today, and automate some parts of that work as a reusable C++ library?
+gcpp is a personal project to try an experiment: Can we take the deferred and unordered destruction patterns with custom reachability tracing logic that we find ourselves writing by hand today, and automate some parts of that work as a reusable C++ library that delivers it as a zero-overhead abstraction?

 This is a demo of a potential additional fallback option for the rare cases where `unique_ptr`, `shared_ptr`, and `weak_ptr` aren't quite enough, notably when you have objects that refer to each other in local owning cycles, or when you need to defer destructor execution to meet real-time deadlines or bound destructor stack cost.
 The point of this demo is to illustrate ideas that others can draw from.
 This is not a production quality library, and is not supported.